PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Multimodal Model for Price Extreme Movement Prediction

 \paragraph{Hyperparameters} The model was implemented in PyTorch, and we used the standard Adam optimiser with PyTorch default parameters.
 For the Sequential CNN model, we added L2 regularisation through the Adam optimizer's $weight\_decay$ parameter set at 0.0005 to 0.001 to prevent overfitting.
 A ReLU activation is applied after each convolutional layer.
 A dropout of 0.5 is applied on the first fully connected layer.
 Additionally, ReLU activations are also applied after fully connected layers in the Sequential CNN model.

 The performance of the sequential and parallel CNN models will be compared in the experiment section.
 We should note that the sequential CNN is computationally more expensive as the model has 7.6 million trainable parameters versus the 2.6 million in the parallel model, this may provide difficulties when training on small datasets.
 Yet, these layer, loss function, and kernel related hyperparameters were chosen based on best performance with trial-and-error on the validation set.
-The original training set was split into a (language) training set (90\%) and a (language) validation set (10\%).
+The original training set was split is a (language) training set (90\%) and a (language) validation set (10\%).
+The workflow used to develop (finetune, train, and test) the CNN models is illustrated in Algorithm \ref{alg:twitter_pseudo}.